LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 7. Take a moment and review the all the fields that are populated.
 There are Four sections to review – **Summary**, **Forefront Antispam Report Header**, **Microsoft Antispam Header** and **Other headers**.

-8. Once you have finished reviewing the message header youself, find the **Forefront Antispam Report Header** and expand it.
+8. Once you have finished reviewing the message header yourself, find the **Forefront Antispam Report Header** and expand it.

     To the right of **Spam Confidence Level** select **9**.
 This should open up a new tab in Edge labeled **Antispam Stamps**.

     This Article reviews the various anti spam stamps added to a message, but we want to focus on the **Spam Confidence Level** (SCL):

     0 indicates an extremely low probability that the message is spam, while 9 indicates an extremely high probability that the message is spam.

     As the message header indicates our message has an SCL of 9, we will want to dig further to determine why it was stamped this way.